NestedSGX/nestedsgx-ndss25-ae/benchmarks/realworldapps/redis/README.md

 ## Notes on running redis
-- run `setup.sh` to get the necessary preparation done.
+First, run `setup.sh` to get the necessary preparation done.

+Then, on different side, you should run the following scripts.

 - in `server`, run all the scripts with prefix `SGX_MODE=SIM`, e.g.
 ```
 SGX_MODE=SIM ./prepare.sh
 SGX_MODE=SIM ./build.sh
 SGX_MODE=SIM ./run.sh
 ```
+You can run `./server.sh` as a simple way.

 - In another terminal, in `client`, run `benchmark.sh` with prefix `YCSB_ROOT=../tools/ycsb-redis-binding-0.17.0`
 ```
 YCSB_ROOT=../tools/ycsb-redis-binding-0.17.0 ./benchmark.sh <tag>
 ```

 The result will shows in the `client`.
+You should fetch and record the result `.csv` file.
+This will be used in plotting process.
+You can run client.sh for simplicity.